Thursday June 13, 2013

 1993: John Shea's Lex Luthor, in “Lois & Clark: The New Adventures of Superman,” was also a CEO, who battled Superman for control of Metropolis and the affection of Teri Hatcher's Lois Lane.
 In the premiere episode above, Luthor is enjoying a cigar by the fireplace when he stops to stare down a rattlesnake.

 1996: The first episode of “Lois & Clark” ended with a tete-a-tete between Superman and Luthor outside Luthor's office and “Superman: The Last Son of Krypton” does the same.
 Luthor here is voiced by Clancy Brown, a good actor doomed to be forever known as Capt.
 Hadley, the sadistic prison guard of “Shawshank Redemption.”

 2001: “Smallville”'s Lex, Michael Rosenbaum, loses his hair in the kryptonian meteor shower that pummels Smallville but becomes friends with Clark Kent, who saves his life in the first episode.
-This is a Lex with Daddy issues: a spoiled son who grows into his evil genius to become ... doesn't he become POTUS?
-Eventually?
+This is a Lex with Daddy issues.
 Rosenbaum, by the way, was the best actor on the series.

-2006: “Superman Returns” was less reboot than grand recycling effort on the part of Bryan Singer.
-He was continuing the great Richard Donner/Christopher Reeve movies.
-But Kevin Spacey, above, is more terrifying, and much less funny, than Hackman's Lex ever was.
+2006: “Superman Returns” was less reboot than grand recycling effort—a continuation of the great Christopher Reeve movies.
+But Kevin Spacey is more terrifying, and much less funny, than Hackman's Lex ever was.
 He reveled in the badness and the baldness.
-By the way: Between them?
-Hackman and Spacey?
-They have four Academy Awards.
-That's: Luthor 4, Superman 0, if you're keeping score.
+Oh, and between them?
+Hackman and Spacey have four Academy Awards.
+That's: Luthor 4, Superman 0.

 1950 Henchman: I know what you're thinking: “Why is the most brilliantly diabolitical leader of our time surrounding himself with total nincompoops?”
 If Luthor's evil genius has always been recognized, his choice of henchmen has generally been suspect—although the first, Carl (Rusty Westcoatt), was at least efficient.
 Westcoatt also played a henchman in the “Batman and Robin” serial in 1949.

 1987 Henchman: Unfortunately, by 1987 Beatty's Otis is gone, replaced by Lex's nephew, Lenny (Jon Cryer, hot off playing Ducky in “Pretty in Pink”).
 Everyone looks horrified here.
 They should.